ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 #### 7.1 Test prerequisites

-To run mbed-os tests, at the minimum, the following components must have been ported and verified:
+To run `mbed-os` tests, at the minimum, the following components must have been ported and verified:

-DAPLink, serial port (synchronous transfer), microsecond ticker and low power ticker
+- DAPLink.
+- Serial port (synchronous transfer).
+- Microsecond ticker.
+- LowPowerTicker.

 #### 7.2 Verify Serial port connection

-Load a test binary with printf, verify the text can be seen on your serial terminal program.
+Load a test binary with printf.
+Verify the text can be seen on your serial terminal program.

 #### 7.3 Automated tests